The type 2 diabetes drug Avandia is linked to several side effects, including heart attacks. Over the years, the FDA has put restrictions on its use.

 Avandia is GlaxoSmithKline’s trade name for the drug rosiglitazone, and was approved by the Food and Drug Administration (FDA) in 1999 for the treatment of Type 2 diabetes.
 Avandia is in the class of medications called thiazolidinediones, or glitazones, which includes Rezulin (troglitazone) and Actos (pioglitazone).

 Glitazones are known as “insulin sensitizers” because they make type 2 diabetes patients more sensitive to insulin, helping them to better control and maintain safe glucose levels.
 Type 2 diabetes, which used to be known as adult-onset diabetes, is a condition in which the body either does not produce enough insulin, or cannot effectively use what it does produce.
 Insulin is a hormone made by the pancreas that enables the cells of the body to use sugar (glucose).
+In addition to a string of complications associated with diabetes, many who are diagnosed with Type 2 diabetes deal with the stigma attached to the disease.

 Unfortunately, all three drugs in the thiazolidinedione family have had problems.
 Rezulin was recalled in 2000, after it was shown to cause liver damage, and Avandia use was severely restricted by the FDA in 2010 after it was linked to tens of thousands of heart attacks, strokes and heart failures.
 The FDA removed the restrictions in late 2013.